mgs007/mgs007/README.md

-# 👋 Hello, I'm Kelvin Pius (@mgs007)
+Hello, I'm Kelvin Pius

-🎯 About Me
+About Me
 I’m a Python developer and automation engineer with hands-on experience in building intelligent systems for agriculture, finance, blockchain, and industrial process control.
-With a background in Computer Science and certifications in project management and digital marketing, I specialize in developing bots, automation tools, and integrated platforms that solve real-world problems.
+With a background in Computer Science and certifications in project management and digital marketing, I specialize in AI Agents, Bots, automation tools, and integrated platforms that solve real-world problems.

 🚀 Current Focus Areas
+- Advanced AI Agents
-- Learning Node.js and blockchain smart contract development
+- Learning Node.js and TypeScript Programming languages
 - Mastering   Advanced Python Skills
-- Enhancing smart systems for agriculture using satellite and remote sensing data
+- Enhancing smart systems with Advanced Technologies
-- Expanding automation tools for betting, social media, and crypto trading

 🤝Looking to Collaborate On
 - Python-based automation projects